maui-pss/maui-build/README.md

  * Linux 2.6.28 or newer
  * *linux-user-chroot* and *ostree*, follow the next sections for more information
  * *asciidoc* if you want to create the man pages
+ * *gummiboot* to make `x86_64` live images, follow the next sections for more information
  * The *termcolor* Python module if you want *mauibuild* to print colored output

 ### Setup guestfs on Ubuntu

-To build disk images on Ubuntu 12.10 you will need to make a symbolic link to the right libguestfs path:
+To build disk images on Ubuntu you will need to make a symbolic link to the right libguestfs path:

 ```sh
 sudo ln -s /usr/lib/guestfs /usr/lib/x86_64-linux-gnu/guestfs
 ```

-This might be needed on other Ubuntu versions as well, although only Ubuntu 12.10 was tested so far.
+This was tested on Ubuntu 12.10 only, it might be different in another release.

 ### Configure FUSE

-If you build disk images with an unprivileged user (i.e. not root), your user must be in the *fuse* group and FUSE must be configured to allow non-root users to specify the *allow_other* or *allow_root* mount options.
+If you run `mauibuld` with an unprivileged user (i.e. not root) and you want to build disk images, your user must be in the *fuse* group and FUSE must be configured to allow non-root users to specify the *allow_other* or *allow_root* mount options.

 To add the currently logged-in user to the *fuse* group on Debian and Ubuntu systems: